Israeli Knesset votes to cut off UNRWA's aid to Palestinians – DW – 10/28/2024

 From chronic underfunding to accusations by Israeli officials that it perpetuates Palestinian displacement, the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) has faced threats to its existence for decades.

-Now, Knesset lawmakers are set to vote this week on two bills to prevent UNRWA from operating within Israeli territory, following allegations that agency staff were involved in the October 7, 2023, terror attacks.
+Knesset lawmakers passed two bills on Monday to prevent UNRWA from operating within Israeli territory, following allegations that agency staff were involved in the October 7, 2023, terror attacks.
 That would also severely curtail UNRWA's ability to operate in Gaza and the Israeli-occupied West Bank.

 Knesset members from the right-wing Yisrael Beitenu and Prime Minister Benjamin Netanyahu's Likud party sponsored the bills.